 The bill amends K.S.A.
 2024 Supp.
 72-5170 to establish a new accreditation system for school districts in Kansas, requiring them to demonstrate material improvement in student academic performance to achieve or maintain accreditation.
 Starting July 1, 2026, school districts must provide measurable evidence of improvement, which will be assessed through state board regulations.
-The bill removes references to compliance with federal statutes and emphasizes adherence to state laws, including specific requirements related to building needs assessments and at-risk programs.
+The bill removes references to federal statutes and emphasizes compliance with state laws, including specific requirements related to building needs assessments and at-risk programs.
 Additionally, it mandates that the state board hold districts accountable and report annually to the governor and legislature on accreditation status.

 Statutes affected: As introduced: 72-5170, 72-5170a